 The best advice is to look into the climate of the area where you plan to base your trip.
 While New York City is freezing during the winter, Florida has a tropical climate all year round.

 One other thing worth noting is that you may also want to check the weather forecasts of any cities where you have flight layovers during your trip.
-For instance, if you are traveling during the winter, you may experience less chance of a delay if you can book a layover through Texas than in a snowy area like Colorado.
+For instance, if you are traveling during the winter, you may experience less delay if you can book a layover through Texas than in a snowy area like Colorado.

 Don’t Try to Experience the Entire Country in One Trip